stackpan/jda-spring-quickstart/README.md

 Starter project for building JDA Discord bot app with Spring

-This archetype is includes these libraries:
+This archetype is including these libraries:

 - **Spring Framework & Spring Boot**